 McPherson thinks that nations can retain a sense of distinct identity.
-The United States can inspire patriotic loyalty through its own unique characteristics – like the Constitution or its own national story and the famous American Dream.
+The United States can inspire patriotic loyalty through its own unique characteristics – like the Constitution or its own national story or the famous American Dream.
 Such structures make possible ‘regional ways of life’ within the wider national ‘melting pot’ (contrast SoCal, New England, and the Amish).
 But many Americans are imperilled by those same structures.
 In the United Kingdom, there’s huge disagreement about the monarchy ranging from angry abolitionism to shoulder-shrugging to flag-waving adulation.
 In such conditions the limiting political virtues are badly strained.
 The critic might insist that the 21st century world has no place for them.
 If so, then the idea of limiting virtues is as necessary as it is untenable.

 One problem is that the virtues celebrated in modern political discourse are not the limiting ones.
 The ethos of political life is ambitious and energetic, passionate and fractious.
 Activist groups are demanding and discontented and all their goals are immense.
 ‘Saving the planet’ or overthrowing capitalism are hardly the goals of those attuned to their limits.
 Other alternatives to radicalism are available, ones quietist in their character.
 Oddly, McPherson defines quietism as failing to seek improvement (p.110).
-But the quietism exemplified by the Buddha, Epicurus, Zhuāngzǐ and others has other senses.
+But this is not the quietism exemplified by the Buddha, Epicurus, Zhuāngzǐ and others.
 It aspires to goals of harmony and equanimity and gentle ways of life.
 The virtues include humility, self-restraint, calm, diffidence and reticence and the discipline needed to dial down our desires.
 I see McPherson as a sort of quietist – evident in his defence of moderation, appreciation of human limitedness and hostility to ‘Prometheanism’.

 The historic exemplars of moral quietism are also sympathetic to McPherson’s discussions of the economic dimension of life.
 He defines this broadly as an appreciation of ‘home economics’ – a sense a well-ordered life that accommodates both ‘the dignity of work’ and periods of leisure and rest (p.126).
 Epicurus advised having a few simple, easily-attainable desires.
 The Buddha’s discourses allow one to accumulate wealth just as long as it is used to help oneself, other people and the wider community (including supporting religious communities).
 Zhuāngzǐ refused kinds of work – such as political office – that he knew would dominate his life and drive out music and engagements with nature.
-Quietism requires the wise management of the whole economy of our needs and desires and of the means we adopt for their fulfilment (what the Buddha called ‘right occupation’).
+Quietism requires the wise management of the whole economy of our needs and desires and of the means we adopt for their fulfilment (including what the Buddha called ‘right occupation’).